 Visit: Innovation Venture Fund

-The I-Corps program is a seven-week immersive course for faculty and their graduate students/postdocs to help transform academic research into startup ventures.
+A seven-week immersive grant program for faculty and their graduate students/postdocs to help transform academic research into startup ventures.
 The program uses the Lean Startup methodology to train academic researchers in hypothesis-driven customer discovery.
 I-Corps was first launched as an initiative by the National Science Foundation and has since been adopted by the NIH and other agencies.
 Programs are available for NYU faculty and researchers across all disciplines.
-Visit the I-Corps page to learn more and contact Frank Rimalovski at the NYU Entrepreneurial Institute for more information or to apply.
+Watch "What is iCorps?" and read more here.
+Contact Frank Rimalovski at the NYU Entrepreneurial Institute for more information or to apply.